School of Medicine

 Current Research and Scholarly Interests My research focuses on analyzing genome wide patterns of variation within and between species to address fundamental questions in biology, anthropology, and medicine.
 My group works on a variety of organisms and model systems ranging from humans and other primates to domesticated plant and animals.
 Much of our research is at the interface of computational biology, mathematical genetics, and evolutionary genomics.

-Bio Helio Costa, PhD, is a geneticist with a background in genomics, molecular biology, oncology, and bioinformatics.
-He is currently an Instructor within the Departments of Pathology and Biomedical Data Science at Stanford Medical School where his research focuses on clinical diagnostics assay development using next-generation DNA and RNA sequencing.
+Bio Helio Costa, PhD, is a geneticist with expertise in genomics, molecular biology, oncology, and bioinformatics.
+He is currently an Instructor within the Departments of Pathology and Biomedical Data Science at Stanford Medical School.
+Dr. Costa's research utilizes next-generation sequencing to develop new genome and transcriptome profiling methods with the goal of translating these tools to clinical diagnostic tests for implementation at Stanford Health Care.
 He is also an Attending Geneticist, and Assistant Lab Director of the Molecular Genetic Pathology Laboratory for Stanford Health Care.
 Dr. Costa received his BS in Genetics from University of California, Davis, his PhD in Genetics from Stanford University School of Medicine, and his ABMGG Clinical Molecular Genetics and Genomics fellowship training from Stanford University School of Medicine.

 Mark R. Cullen, MD